adrfer/git-oh-my/README.md

 #### The `~/.gitconfig.local` file

-To further customize git while using Git Oh My, put whatever you need at the `~/.gitconfig.local` file.
+To further customize your git setup while using Git Oh My, put whatever you need at the `~/.gitconfig.local` file.

 --
 Hey, looking for some bash badassery?
 Check out [bash-oh-my](https://github.com/adrfer/bash-oh-my).